alvinwhe/reddit-scraper/README.md

 # Reddit-Scraper
 Scrapes the r/manga subreddit to pull recent manga updates and display in a searchable table.
+Manga is essentially japanese comics that often require translations and are grouped into the subreddit as new chapters are released.

 ## How it works